 - 1. Click Computer Icon from desktop or from Start menu. - 2.
-The Computer disk drive screen will - appear and at the top right corner of that screen, there is a search box option.
-(Figure 5.25) - 3.
-Type the name of the file or the folder you want to search.
+The Computer disk drive screen will appear and at the top right corner of that screen, there is a search box option.
+(Figure 5.24)

+3. Type the name of the file or the folder you want to search.
 Even if you give the part of the file or folder name, it will display the list of files or folders starting with the specified name.

-of files or folders Figure 5.24.
-Finding starting with the a File/Folder using specified name.
-Start button
+Figure 5.23.
+Finding a File/Folder using Start button

-Figure 5.25.
+Figure 5.24.
 Finding a File/Folder in the Computer icon screen

-4. Just click and open that file or the folder.

-5.11.3.
-Opening existing Files or Folders The most common way of opening a file or a Folder is to double click on it.
+- 4. Just click and open that file or the folder. - 4.
+Find the file created in Workshop-3 using the above procedure - 5.11.3.
+Opening existing Files or Folders The most common way of opening a file or a Folder is to double click on it. - 5.11.4.

-5.11.4.
 Renaming Files or Folders